 Today, Normandy is one of the three largest mussel producing areas of France so when our trip organizer Matthew had promised a feast of mussels between the end of our walking tour and our free afternoon, Pat and I made a beeline back to the ship.
 Although I don’t think the chef on board had the mussels prepared in either the traditional Moules-Normande style or in the Normandy version of moules-marinière which uses Normandy cider in place of wine, we still had a tasty treat that would only be the first of two special food events while in Rouen.

-After lunch, Pat and I set out to explore a bit more of Rouen with our first goal being a walk up the hill to the Musée des Beaux-Arts de Rouen to have a look at its Impressionist collection – billing itself as the second largest in France (a claim also made by the André Malraux Modern Art Museum in Le Havre).
+After lunch, Patricia and I set out to explore a bit more of Rouen with our first goal being a walk up the hill to the Musée des Beaux-Arts de Rouen to have a look at its Impressionist collection – billing itself as the second largest in France (a claim also made by the André Malraux Modern Art Museum in Le Havre).
 The map below approximates our four-or-five-kilometer route.

 We had a bit of a surprise walking up the hill along Rue Jeanne d’Arc or at least it was a surprise to me.
 Walking both ahead and across from us were two small patrols of soldiers I presumed were from the French Army.
 They were dressed in full camouflage fatigues and were armed, as the saying goes, to the teeth.